PEtab-dev/PEtab-GUI/README.md

-Download and unpack the [archive](https://github.com/Benchmarking-Initiative/Benchmark-Models-PEtab/archive/refs/heads/master.zip), then open one of the YAML files inside `Benchmark-Models/*/` using PEtabGUI.
+Download and unpack the [archive](https://github.com/Benchmarking-Initiative/Benchmark-Models-PEtab/archive/refs/heads/master.zip), then open one of the YAML files inside `Benchmark-Models/*/` using PEtab-GUI.
 `Benchmark-Models/Boehm_JProteomeRes2014/Boehm_JProteomeRes2014.yaml`
 should serve as a good starting point.

 ## Features

-The PEtabGUI provides a Python-based graphical user interface that simplifies the creation, editing, and validation of PEtab parameter estimation problems.
+The PEtab-GUI provides a Python-based graphical user interface that simplifies the creation, editing, and validation of PEtab parameter estimation problems.

 - **Unified Environment**